 Geologic Materials Center - Inventory

-Our on-line inventory dataset (right) includes oil and gas well locations, mineral prospect locations, sample types, box-level details, and geologic formation-top picks for over 90% of the archived samples available at the Alaska GMC.
+Our live on-line inventory dataset (right) includes oil and gas well locations, mineral prospect locations, sample types, box-level details, and additional metadata for over 90% of the archived samples available at the Alaska GMC.
 The interactive inventory allows users to quickly and easily view details of the sample repository before visiting the facility.
 If you do not find materials appropriate to your research needs, please contact the staff at the GMC.
 We have search capabilities not available through the web search interface.